-Linkerd is a layer-7 proxy used as an abstraction layer for communication between components in our system, it also moves common logic from our code to a central configurable control-plane like timeouts, retries and more.
-It allows the system to dynamically make a decision when service A is trying to communicate with service B. The decision may have to do with enforcing a security policy, or, like in our case, with routing traffic to specific service.
+Linkerd is a layer-7 proxy used as an abstraction layer for communication between components in our system; it also moves common logic from our code to a central configurable control-plane like timeouts, retries, and more.
+It allows the system to dynamically make a decision when service A is trying to communicate with service B. The decision may have to do with enforcing a security policy or, like in our case, routing traffic to a specific service.

 Flux can also pull data from a container registry, getting information about new images from registries and deploying them automatically.

 Note: we use FluxCD for deployments, but you can use any other way to trigger deployments on Kubernetes, and it will have the same outcome together with Flagger.

 Flagger is a Kubernetes operator for automating the promotion of canary deployments with progressive traffic shifting.
 It can leverage a number of proxies for traffic shifting like Linkerd, Istio, Nginx, etc.

 Flagger also runs canary-analysis before each promotion step using Prometheus and other metrics sources, including webhooks.
 The analysis process can run tests, check for elevated error rate, high latency, and other requirements that you consider for a healthy deployment.
 These indicators will help Flagger decide whether to continue the promotion or triggering a rollback.